Using Fonts in StartupBolt

 3. Implementing the Font in Your Components

-Import the font from the utility file and apply the font class to your JSX or HTML elements:
+Import the font from the font constants file and apply the font class to your JSX or HTML elements:

 <h1 className={roboto.className}>My page</h1>